kilofox/kohana/system/guide/kohana/tutorials/hello-world.md

         }
     }

-Lets see what's going on here:
+Let's see what's going on here:

 `<?php`
 :    You should recognize the first tag as an opening php tag (if you don't you should probably [learn php](http://php.net)).
 What follows is a small check that makes sure that this file is being included by Kohana.
 It stops people from accessing files directly from the url.